nabury/HPAI/README.md

 **dhaka_div_data.rds** Holding data for the Dhaka division.
 Contains locations and chicken numbers.
 **dhaka_div_distance_matrix.rds** Distance matrix for all premises in the Dhaka division.

-**Analyses folder** Contains files with code to recreate the data analysis and plots for each relevant chapter.
+**Analysis folder** Contains files with code to recreate the data analysis and plots for each relevant chapter.
+**App folder** Contains all the code for the app, hosted at https://epimodelling.shinyapps.io/HPAIapp/